Carl-Axel Torén: Early life

 Torén was born on 8 March 1887 in Stockholm, Sweden, the son of major general Gabriel Torén (1858–1919) and his wife Mary Hummel.
 He first trained in sprint running, but then changed to horse riding, as his father was an equestrian official and organizer of equestrian events at the 1912 Olympics.
-He became Swedish champion in running 400 meters in 1906 and broke the Scandinavian record in the same in 1906.
+He became Swedish champion in running 400 meters in 1906.
+He broke the Scandinavian record in the same in 1906.
 Torén had four brothers.
 One of them, Helge (1891–1954), competed internationally in middle-distance running and held a national record over 800 m.

 Career

 Torén was commissioned as an officer with the rank of underlöjtnant in the Life Regiment Hussars in 1910.
 He attended the Royal Swedish Army Staff College from 1916 to 1918 and then served as an aspirant in the General Staff from 1919 to 1920 and from 1922 to 1923.
 Torén was promoted to ryttmästare in 1925 and was a cadet officer at the Military Academy Karlberg from 1925 to 1929.
-He was promoted to major and served in Norrland Dragoon Regiment in 1934 and was promoted to lieutenant colonel in 1937.
+He was promoted to major, served in Norrland Dragoon Regiment in 1934, and was promoted to lieutenant colonel in 1937.
 Torén then served as a military attache in Warsaw, Prague and in Bucharest from 1937 to 1940.
 In 1939, he was promoted to colonel and in 1940 to colonel in the reserve.
 He was appointed executive officer of the Life Regiment of Horse in 1940.
 Torén became head of the administrative corps of the Swedish Cavalry in 1943.

 Torén was also a board member of the Sv. bot. förening, Föreningen för dendrologi och parkvård ("Association for Dendrology and Park Care"), chairman of the board of Föreningen Gamla djursholmare ("Association for former people from Djursholm"), in the Friends of the Life Regiment of Horse Association, in Saltsjöbadens villaägarförening ("Saltsjöbaden Homeowners' Association") and in the Saltsjöbaden Parent Teacher Association (Föreningen Hem och skola i Saltsjöbaden).